Home Compare DAL vs LUV

 Delta Air Lines vs Southwest Airlines Co.: Which Stock Looks Stronger in 2026?

-Delta Air Lines holds the cleaner structural position, with the lead spread across valuation and profitability.
+Delta Air Lines holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
 Southwest Airlines Co does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Delta Air Lines is in better shape — its trend is intact while Southwest Airlines Co's trend has broken down.
 That puts structure and market broadly in agreement — Delta Air Lines's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON